-Walking and cycling are modes of transport which are in line with a sustainable and environmentally friendly transport policy.
-The promotion of bicycle and pedestrian traffic also contribute to making the transport system fair for its users.
-Not everyone has their own car or access to an efficient public transport link, and these people must be ensured the opportunity to reach their destination by walking or cycling.
+Walking and cycling are modes of transport which are in line with a sustainable and environmentally-friendly transport policy.
+Their promotion also contributes to the establishment of a fair transport system.
+As not everyone has their own car or access to an efficient public transport link, it must also be possible to get from place to place by walking or cycling.

-The Ministry of Transport and Communications is making efforts to increase the modal share of bicycle and pedestrian traffic, particularly in urban regions.
-The street network in towns and cities, the walking and cycling routes and, in the Helsinki metropolitan Area, rail traffic should be planned so that they enable a safe environment for pedestrian and bicycle traffic.
+It is the aim of the Ministry of Transport and Communications to increase the modal share of pedestrian and bicycle traffic, particularly in urban regions.
+The street network and walking and cycling routes in towns and cities should be planned in such a way as to ensure safe movement throughout.

 Provisions on non-motorised traffic are laid down in the Road traffic act (267/1981) and decree (182/1982) and in the Ministry's decision on traffic control (203/1982).
-In addition, the Finnish Transport Agency and the Association of Finnish Local and Regional Authorities have joint planning instructions for bicycle and pedestrian traffic.
-The issue is also included in the instructions for the maintenance of streets and pedestrian and cycle routes.
+A comprehensive revision of the Road Traffic Act was begun in the autumn of 2013.

-According to the Strategy, walking and cycling are healthy modes of travel, which people should be encouraged to use.
+According to the strategy, walking and cycling are healthy modes of travel, which people should be encouraged to use.
 Walking and cycling should be fully recognised in the transport system alongside other modes of transport, and this should be reflected in the allocation of resources.
 Non-motorised traffic should also be given attention in urban, traffic and land use planning.

-There is also unofficial cooperation on developing non-motorised traffic, particularly with other Nordic and EU countries.
+There is also unofficial co-operation on developing non-motorised traffic, particularly with other Nordic and EU countries.